pepvivo/SchibstedDemo/README.md

 All of this had been used for Mocking/Changing its behavior setting up a new function/process alternative

-## Explain what these tests test and why

-Give an example

-## And coding style tests

 ## Built/Deployment With

 •Microsoft Visual Studio Community 2017 and c# - The programing framework used